ibm-cloud-docs/loadbalancer-service/faqs.md

 ## What's the maximum number of compute instances I can associate with my load balancer?

 50.

+## Can my backend compute instances sit on a subnet different from the load balancer's subnet ?

+Yes, the load balancer and the compute instances connected to the load balancer can be in different subnets, but VLAN Spanning needs to be enabled for the load balancer to be able to communicate and forward requests to the compute instance sitting on a different subnet.

 ## What are the default settings and allowed values for various health check parameters?